-Proposals of stockholders intended to be presented at our annual meeting of stockholders to be held in 2015 must be received by us no later than December 30, 2014, which is 120 calendar days prior to date on which our proxy statement was released to stockholders in connection with this year's annual meeting of stockholders, in order to be included in our proxy statement and form of proxy relating to the 2015 annual meeting of stockholders, unless the date of the 2015 annual meeting of stockholders is changed by more than 30 days from the anniversary of our 2014 annual meeting, in which case the deadline for such proposals will be a reasonable time before we begin to print and send our proxy materials.
+Proposals of stockholders intended to be presented at our annual meeting of stockholders to be held in 2018 must be received by us no later than December 29, 2017, which is 120 calendar days prior to the one-year anniversary of the date on which our proxy statement was released to stockholders in connection with this year's annual meeting of stockholders, in order to be included in our proxy statement and form of proxy relating to the 2018 annual meeting of stockholders, unless the date of the 2018 annual meeting of stockholders is changed by more than 30 days from the anniversary of our 2017 Annual Meeting, in which case the deadline for such proposals will be a reasonable time before we begin to print and send our proxy materials.
 These proposals must comply with the requirements as to form and substance established by the SEC for such proposals in order to be included in the proxy statement.

-In addition, our bylaws establish an advance notice procedure for nominations for election to our board of directors and other matters that shareholders wish to present for action at an annual meeting other than those to be included in our proxy statement.
-In general, notice must be received at our principal executive offices not less than 90 calendar days before nor more than 120 calendar days before the one year anniversary of the previous year's annual meeting of stockholders.
-Therefore, to be presented at our 2015 annual meeting of stockholders, such a proposal must be received by us no earlier than February 10, 2015 and no later than March 12, 2015.
-However, if the date of the annual meeting is more than 20 days earlier or more than 60 days later than such anniversary date, notice must be received no earlier than the close of business 120 calendar days prior to such annual meeting and no later than the close of business on the later of 90 days prior to such annual meeting and 10 days following the day on which notice of the date of such annual meeting was mailed or public announcement of the date of such annual meeting was first made.
-Any proposals we do not receive in accordance with the above standards will not be voted on at the 2015 annual meeting of stockholders.
+In addition, our bylaws establish an advance notice procedure for nominations for election to our board of directors and other matters that stockholders wish to present for action at an annual meeting other than those to be included in our proxy statement.
+In general, notice must be received at our principal executive offices not less than 90 calendar days before nor more than 120 calendar days before the one-year anniversary of the previous year's annual meeting of stockholders.
+Therefore, to be presented at our 2018 annual meeting of stockholders, such a proposal must be received by us no earlier than February 15, 2018 and no later than March 17, 2018.
+However, if the date of the 2018 annual meeting of stockholders is more than 20 days earlier or more than 60 days later than such anniversary date, notice must be received no earlier than the close of business 120 calendar days prior to such annual meeting and no later than the close of business on the later of 90 days prior to such annual meeting and 10 days following the day on which notice of the date of such annual meeting was mailed or public announcement of the date of such annual meeting was first made.
+Any proposals we do not receive in accordance with the above standards will not be voted on at the 2018 annual meeting of stockholders.
 Stockholders are advised to review our bylaws which also specify requirements as to the form and content of a stockholder's notice.